eliasjanssen/academic-kickstart/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-I am a Doctoral Researcher at the Department of Marketing, Innovation & Organization of Ghent University, Belgium.
+I am a Doctoral Researcher at the Department of Marketing, Innovation & Organization of Ghent University, Belgium and the Nijmegen School of Management of Radboud University, The Netherlands.
 My doctoral research revolves around sustainable careers in the educational sector and incorporates topics like proactive career behaviors, contextual influences on career development and employability.